lucasjellema/playwright-scenarios/workshop/readme.md

 This document suggests steps to get started with Playwright.
 It describes steps to install Playwright, to run a number of demonstrations and to get going with your own applications leveraging Playwright.

+1. Installation
+2. Running (and inspecting and tweaking) the demonstrations
+3. DIY: creating your own Hello World application with Playwright

 ## 1. Installation

 You can work with Playwright in various environments.
 For headful scenarios, you need to be able to display a graphical (desktop) UI.
 Working on Windows, MacOS or a Linux Desktop is recommended.
 You can go through this workshop in your regular Node development environment or (when on Windows) use a Windows Sandbox (an isolated, clean environment).